 1. Stick to Your Story

 The person negotiating with you doesn’t wish to hear all of the details about why you aren’t able to pay your bill.
-They just want to know if you are experiencing a hardship and what you are going to do to get back on track.
-Based on your situation, it is helpful to come up with a few sentences that you can consistently use when you talk with your creditors.
+Instead, they want to know if you are experiencing a hardship and what you will do to get back on track.
+Based on your situation, developing a few sentences you can consistently use when you talk with your creditors is helpful.
 Always be truthful and consistent because you don’t want your situation to backfire.

 2. Avoid Drama